 - Internet service providers in rural areas should expand and eliminate enrollment barriers to discount internet offers for low-income communities.

 - The digital divide disproportionately impacts people of color, particularly in rural America.
 The FCC should collect and report demographic data including race, ethnicity, gender, income, and education-level in its annual Broadband Deployment Report as a tool to assess discrimination in deployment based on intersectional identities.

 - Policymakers should ensure providers are deploying high-speed, reliable, and quality broadband in rural communities so Americans in those communities can fully participate in a 21st-century society.

 Public Knowledge believes in a level playing field for all Americans everywhere, a field on which there are no obstacles to the websites, products, and services we all want and need.
 We are fighting for full, affordable service to all Americans.

-In 2018 we spearheaded the Principles to Connect Rural America, a foundational document for crafting new solutions to close the rural digital divide.
-These principles focus on practical solutions to encourage build-out by broadband providers, address barriers like affordability, and ensure high-speed and reliable connections to the internet.
+In 2018 we spearheaded the Principles to Connect Rural America, and the Broadband Connects America Coalition, with the goal of crafting new solutions to close the rural digital divide.
+Our principles focus on practical solutions to encourage build-out by broadband providers, address barriers like affordability, and ensure high-speed and reliable connections to the internet.

-Additionally, we released a fact sheet on Rural Broadband Access and Communities of Color.
+We continue to focus our work on rural broadband access and communities of color.
 Fifteen percent of rural Americans are people of color.
 Research shows that in some states there is double and triple that number of people of color in rural areas, and that 27 percent of people of color who live in rural America do not have access to the internet at home.
 Our failure to acknowledge this diversity has the potential to create serious gaps in our policy solutions which leaves people of color in rural communities behind.
-Public Knowledge is working to shed light on racial discrimination in the fight for rural broadband access.
+We aim to shed light on racial discrimination in the fight for rural broadband access.